Human-parasite interactions in malaria

 Partnership and capacity building

-While our work is primarily lab-based and uses parasite strains that can grow easily in cell culture conditions, not all questions can be addressed using this approach.
-We therefore work closely with friends and colleagues in Africa, Asia and South America to study parasites in their real world setting.
-We also participate actively in technology transfer and capacity building, frequently hosting students and fellows from malaria endemic countries in our lab at Sanger, and contributing to training courses in endemic countries in partnership with Wellcome Genome Campus Advanced Courses.
+While our work was primarily lab-based and used parasite strains that grow easily in cell culture conditions, not all questions could be addressed using this approach.
+We therefore worked closely with friends and colleagues in Africa, Asia and South America to study parasites in their real world setting.
+We also participated actively in technology transfer and capacity building, frequently hosting students and fellows from malaria endemic countries in our lab at Sanger, and contributing to training courses in endemic countries in partnership with Wellcome Genome Campus Advanced Courses.

 Genomics is revolutionising health research, but is also a deeply personal science, relevant to us all.
-As well as my research work, I am Director of Wellcome Genome Campus Connecting Science, which delivers learning and engagement events to more than 30,000 scientists, healthcare professionals and members of the public every year.
+As well as leading his research team, Julian Rayner is Director of Wellcome Genome Campus Connecting Science, which delivers learning and engagement events to more than 30,000 scientists, healthcare professionals and members of the public every year.
 We connect researchers, health professionals and the wider public, creating opportunities and spaces for everyone to explore genomic science and its impact on research, health and society.
 Connecting Science inspires new thinking, sparks conversation and supports learning by drawing on the ground-breaking research taking place on the Wellcome Genome Campus.

 Dr Julian C Rayner

-Senior Group Leader and Director of Wellcome Genome Campus Connecting Science
+Honorary Faculty (formerly Senior Group Leader at the Sanger Institute) and Director of Wellcome Genome Campus Connecting Science

 My research seeks to understand the interactions between Plasmodium parasites and human cells, in order to identify and prioritise new drug and vaccine targets.
 I focus on the stage of the parasite life cycle that infects human red blood cells, as it is this stage that causes all the symptoms and pathology of malaria.